gumaerc-testorg/15.s07-spring-2013/content/pages/calendar.md

 Before the onsite project, class usually meets twice a week in February and March, and students also attend a small number of lunch sessions and mentor meetings.
 In April, class meets once a week to allow time for mentor and team meetings.
 Class sessions include interactions with guests to build the dialog—not only within the class but also within the wider community.

 The following table lists the session topics, and required preparation and follow-up for each session.
-This list of scheduled sessions does not include deliverables and course assignments, which are listed on the [Deliverables and Action Steps]({{< baseurl >}}/pages/assignments/deliverables-and-action-steps) page.
+This list of scheduled sessions does not include deliverables and course assignments, which are listed on the {{% resource_link 564190aa-addb-75cb-a44f-633498ae2eb9 "Deliverables and Action Steps" %}} page.
 During certain class sessions, in-class surveys are conducted as check-ins for assignments and deliverables progress, and are indicated in the table below.
-Full citations for the readings and cases are available on the [Readings]({{< baseurl >}}/pages/readings) page.
+Full citations for the readings and cases are available on the {{% resource_link 1601f42d-e42f-e62f-c909-bc0f6e6bdd73 "Readings" %}} page.

 \[S\] = Regular class session